okesokes/ACLS-Simulator/README.md

-# ACLS-Simulator
-ACLS (advanced cardiac life support) simulator
+# Advanced Cardiac Life Support Simulator

-*'ACLS Simulator'* by okesokes is very experimental piece of software and should not be considered as (proper) ACLS training tool in any circumstances.
+*'Advanced Cardiac Life Support Simulator'* by *okesokes* is very experimental piece of software and should not be considered as (proper) ACLS training tool in any circumstances.

 **Use the program at your own risk!**